What to Do (and Not Do) When Children Are Anxious

 5. Don’t ask leading questions.

-Encourage your child to talk about her feelings, but try not to ask leading questions— “Are you anxious about the big test?
+Encourage your child to talk about his feelings, but try not to ask leading questions— “Are you anxious about the big test?
 Are you worried about the science fair?”
 To avoid feeding the cycle of anxiety, just ask open-ended questions: “How are you feeling about the science fair?”

 6. Don’t reinforce the child’s fears.